dimitris93/route-planner-graph-extractor/README.md

 ## Input

 An .osm file, for example, `greece-latest.osm`, or `europe-latest.osm`.
+And, a distance in meters, for example `250` which will be the highest distance that we want to have to any edge in our graph.
+If an edge is more than `250` when we split it and add more nodes, so that it remains short.
+This is optional.
+The reasoning behind why we do this is can be found [here](https://github.com/outerpixels/routing-engine-backend/edit/master/README.md)

 ## Output